LACNIC/barry/README.md

 > Note: If `--rrdp-uri` is an empty string, RRDP will be completely disabled.
 (SIAs will not contain `rpkiNotify`s and RRDP files will not be generated.)
 Otherwise, if `rrdp-path` is an empty string, the SIAs will contain the corresponding `rpkiNotify`s, but no RRDP XMLs will be generated.

-Every certificate in the tree has an additional key-value URL named `rpp.rpkiNotify`, which is normally autocomputed early in the repository building process.
-If you don't override anything else, all of said certificate's descendants will be snapshot'd into the `rpp.rpkiNotify` RRDP context:
+Every certificate in the tree has an additional key-value URL named `rpp.notification`, which is normally autocomputed early in the repository building process.
+If you don't override anything else, all of said certificate's descendants will be snapshot'd into the `rpp.notification` RRDP context:

 ```
 ta.cer